pepperpots/OpenStream/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 cases of constructs forbidden by SPARK 2005.

-Thus it may well be the case that code which passes the compiler with the SPARK restriction is rejected by the SPARK Examiner, e.g. due to the different visibility rules of the Examiner based on SPARK 2005 `inherit` annotations.
+Thus it may well be the case that code which passes the compiler with the SPARK 2005 restriction is rejected by the SPARK Examiner, e.g. due to the different visibility rules of the Examiner based on SPARK 2005 ``inherit`` annotations.

-This restriction can be useful in providing an initial filter for code developed using SPARK 2005, or in examining legacy code to see how far it is from meeting SPARK restrictions.
+This restriction can be useful in providing an initial filter for code developed using SPARK 2005, or in examining legacy code to see how far it is from meeting SPARK 2005 restrictions.

 The list below summarizes the checks that are performed when this restriction is in force: